WICG/PEPC/explainer.md

 semantic understanding of events taking place in the content area prior to the permission request.
-User agents could make better decisions and provide better prompts if they could make well-founded assumptions about the nature of the user’s interaction in the content area, and the user's intent.
+User agents could make better decisions and provide better prompts if they could make well-founded assumptions about the nature of the user's interaction in the content area, and the user's intent.

 ![](images/image1.png) \
 *Example 1.
 A notification permission prompt on a news